johannesfrimberger/CarND-VehicleDetectionAndTracking-P5/README.md

 The implementation can be found in of the file `get_hog_features()` from the file `Features.py`.
 In the `VehicleDetection` class a wrapper method `__get_hog_features()` exists to calculate the features with the current settings specified in the configuration file.

 The features are either returned as a 1D vector or as a matrix.
 Later is helpful when applying the sliding windows as we do not need to calculate the hog features for each window but once for the whole image.

+A visualization of the HOG features shows that the orientation of the gradient of the single cells give quite a lot of vertical and horizontal lines.
+The shape of the car can still be estimated.
+For non-vehicle images such a shape is not identifiable.
 ![alt text][image2]

+The image also shows the histogram feature for the HLS color space.

 ####2.
 Explain how you settled on your final choice of HOG parameters.